Live in Portugal

 The cost to live in Portugal is still moderate when compared to the rest of western Europe.
 The climate is enjoyable and the relaxed way of living is an added advantage.

 The number of people that live in Portugal fluctuates at around eleven and a half million people.
 The land mass of Portugal covering an area of 35,553 sq miles.

-Portuguese rivers that rise in Spain and flow to the Atlantic, include the Douro, Tagus, Sado, and Guadiana.
+Portuguese rivers that rise in Spain and flow to the Atlantic, include the Douro, Tagus, Sado (Troia), and Guadiana.

 The river valleys support agriculture, and vineyards are maintained in the Douro and Tagus valleys.
 On the lower hillslopes there are olive groves; grains are grown and livestock are raised on the flatter uplands as well as on the plains near the coast.